-Keith Williams returns to New Orleans for his second season as the Saints' wide receivers coach.
-The Lodi, Calif. native has four years of NFL coaching experience, 18 years at the collegiate level, and has also served as a personal coach for several top NFL wide receivers, including All-Pros Davante Adams and Tyreek Hill.
+Keith Williams is in his third year as wide receivers coach in 2026 after joining New Orleans in 2024.
+The Stockton, Calif. native has five years of NFL coaching experience, 19 years at the collegiate level, and has also served as a personal coach for several top NFL wide receivers, including former All-Pros Davante Adams and Tyreek Hill.

-In 2024, Williams led a wide receiver corps featuring several new faces after the position group's two starters, Chris Olave and Rashid Shaheed were sidelined after midseason.
+In 2024, Williams led a wide receiver corps featuring several new faces after Olave and Rashid Shaheed were sidelined after midseason.
 Olave had 32 receptions for 400 yards with one touchdown in eight games.
 Shaheed caught 20 passes for 349 yards (17.5 avg.) with three touchdowns before suffering a season-ending knee injury in Week Six.
-Williams quickly integrated midseason acquisition Marquez Valdes-Scantling into the offense and the veteran responded, making 17 receptions for 385 yards (22.6 avg.), while leading the wideouts with four touchdowns, three from a distance of 28 yards or more.
+Williams quickly integrated midseason acquisition Marquez Valdes-Scantling into the offense and the veteran responded, making 17 receptions for 385 yards (22.6 avg.), while leading the wideouts with four touchdowns, three from 28 yards or more.

-Williams arrived in New Orleans after three years on the Baltimore Ravens coaching staff, where he served as assistant wide receivers coach in 2023 and as the team's pass game specialist from 2021-22, working with the wideouts.
+Williams arrived in New Orleans after three years on the Baltimore Ravens coaching staff, where he served as assistant wide receivers coach (2023) and as the team's pass game specialist (2021-22), working with the wideouts.

 In 2023, Williams worked with Ravens Wide Receivers Coach Greg Lewis to tutor a unit that contributed to Baltimore ranking fourth in the NFL in scoring (28.4 ppg.) and sixth in total offense (370.4 ypg.).
 Zay Flowers, the club's first round pick, set rookie franchise marks in catches (77) and receiving yards (858), adding six total touchdowns (five receiving and one rushing).